Alcobaça Monastery: Chapter House

 This room, where the monks gathered to discuss the daily matters concerning the monastery, was the most important room after the church.
 Their daily gathering began by listening to the reading of a chapter from the Rule of St Benedict.
 The entrance to the house is through a Romanesque-style portal with two similar windows on each side.
 The room is now filled with Baroque statues created by the monks for the main chapel of the church.

 Kitchen

-The kitchen of the monastery was built and covered with tiles in the mid-18th century.
-The central chimney is enormous, supported by eight iron columns.
-Water and fresh fish were diverted from the river Alcoa to the kitchen basin through a specially built canal.
+The original kitchen was destroyed in the 17th century during the construction of the Afonso VI cloister, leaving only its Romanesque doorway intact.
+Located between the refectory and the monks' hall, the present kitchen was built and clad in azulejo tiles in the mid-18th century.
+It features an enormous central chimney supported by eight iron columns.
+At the rear, a stone basin was supplied with fresh water and live fish diverted directly from the River Alcoa through a specially built canal system.